Why I’m All In on Micro Dramas, Vertical Video, and Mobile-First Stories

 A strong leader and visionary producer understands that storytelling doesn’t need to rely on excess to be effective.
 Choosing to avoid unnecessary sleaze, gratuitous gore, or forced cringe isn’t about playing it safe; it’s about clarity of intent.

-When a decision-maker is confident in the core of the story, they trust that emotion, character, and narrative tension can carry the experience without distraction.
-And they empower the writer through that trust.
+When a decision-maker is confident in the core of a story, they trust that emotion, character, and narrative tension can carry the experience without distraction.
+And through that trust, they empower the writer to do their best work.

+As a writer, working with the creator and producer, Hamisha Daryani Ahuja, on Imported Bahu reinforced this belief for me.
 Shock value may grab attention for a moment, but it often dilutes depth and limits reach.
-A thoughtful producer, on the other hand, recognizes that restraint can be far more powerful; it invites a wider audience in, respects their intelligence, and ensures the story resonates for the right reasons, not just the loudest ones.
+A thoughtful producer like Hamisha, on the other hand, recognizes that restraint can be far more powerful...it invites a wider audience in, respects their intelligence, and ensures the story resonates for the right reasons, not just the loudest ones.

 Fifty episodes later, one thing is clear: this isn’t just a passing trend.
 It’s a format with its own language, its own energy, and its own future.
 And being part of that, even quietly, even behind the scenes, is something special.